Now that my hometown is back on top of the must visit destination list, here’s how to enjoy NYC on the cheap.

 NYC Film Industry Facts

-A “Made in NY” movie recently won a “Best Picture” Oscar for the first time in 10 years.
+A “Made in NY” movie won a “Best Picture” Oscar for the first time in 10 years.

 Not only did “Best Picture” winner Anora put our city on the big screen, showcasing neighborhoods like Brooklyn’s Brighton Beach and Coney Island, but 48 other awards were also received by “Made in NY” productions during the 2025 TV and film award show season.